120 YEARS OF EXCELLENCE:

 10:30–12:00 | Breakout Sessions 3 | |||

-Track A3: Charting the Paths to Clinical Frontiers | Track B3: Interdisciplinary Collaboration in the Hospital | Track C3: Shaping Healthcare: The Critical Impact of Pharmaceutical Supply Chains and Regulatory Excellence | Track D3: Education and Development for Clinical Practice | |
+Track A3: Charting the Paths to Clinical Frontiers | Track B3: SGHackitRx (Hackathon) Finals | Track C3: Shaping Healthcare: The Critical Impact of Pharmaceutical Supply Chains and Regulatory Excellence | Track D3: Tick the Box?
+No, Thanks!
+Real Tools, Real Readiness | |

 12:00–12:30 | Lunch Break* | |||

-Lunch Symposium 6
+Lunch Symposium 6 |

 13:30–15:00 | Breakout Sessions 4 | |||

-Track A4: Rethinking Technology-Enabled Innovation | Track B4: SGHackitRx (Hackathon) Finals | Track C4: Aligning with Healthier SG: The Critical Role of Pharmacists in Population Health Optimisation | Track D4: Mentorship: Bridging People, Purpose, and Practice | |
+Track A4: Rethinking Technology-Enabled Innovation | Track B4: Interdisciplinary Collaboration in the Hospital | Track C4: Aligning with Healthier SG: The Critical Role of Pharmacists in Population Health Optimisation | Track D4: Mentorship: Bridging People, Purpose, and Practice | |

-15:00–15:30 | Tea Break* and Poster Viewing | |||
+15:00–15:30 | Tea Break* | |||

 15:30–16:30 |

-Plenary Lecture 3: Developing Leaders for Tomorrow: Lifelong Learning in Pharmacy – Building Leadership Skills and Fostering Continuous Professional Development and Identity Professor Ian Bates |
+Plenary Lecture 3: Developing Leaders for Tomorrow: Lifelong Learning in Pharmacy – Building Leadership Skills and Fostering Continuous Professional Development and Identity Professor Ian BATES |

 |||

-16:30–17:30 | National Pharmacy Residency Graduation Ceremony Poster & Oral Abstract Award Presentation Lucky Draw Announcement |
+16:30–17:30 | National Pharmacy Residency Graduation Ceremony Award Presentation for Poster and Oral Abstract Competitions Lucky Draw Announcement |

 |||